jdixon34-utk/Chess/sprint1/jdixon34.md

 Jared Dixon, jdixon34-cs340, Chess

 ### What I planned to do
-(Give a short bulleted list of the items you planned to do for this sprint.
-Include the github issue number and link to the issue)
 * Wrote KNIGHT_LOOKUP_TBL function [Issue #10](https://github.com/utk-cs340-fall22/Chess/issues/10)
 * Wrote genBoardFromFEN function [Issue #12](https://github.com/utk-cs340-fall22/Chess/issues/12)
 * Wrote printBitBoard function [Issue #13](https://github.com/utk-cs340-fall22/Chess/issues/13)